There are polar bears at the South Pole. Polar bears at the North Pole. Polar night and polar day

 Where are penguins found?

 • Australia.
 The Australian or blue penguin lives here.
-It differs from other species in its modest weight and small stature - 1 kg and 35 cm, respectively.
-The largest number representatives of small kind concentrated on Phillip Island.
-Travelers visit this place to admire the "Penguin Parade".
-Small birds gather at the water's edge in small groups, after which they march in a swing to holes in sand hills.
+It differs from other species in its modest weight and small height - 1 kg and 35 cm, respectively.
+Largest quantity representatives of small looking concentrated on Phillip Island.
+Travelers visit this place to admire the Penguin Parade.
+Small birds gather at the water's edge in small groups, after which they sway and march towards their holes in sandy hills.

-Features of the seasonal behavior of penguins
+Peculiarities of seasonal behavior of penguins

-In penguins, the courtship period ends with the establishment of offspring.
+In penguins, the courtship period ends with the birth of offspring.
 The result of the joint efforts of a married couple is an egg.
 It needs protection from snow, otherwise, under the influence of low temperatures, the offspring will die on initial stage.

 Video material